Susan Folkman

 Susan Kleppner Folkman (born March 19, 1938) is an American psychologist, author, and emerita professor of medicine at the University of California at San Francisco (UCSF).
 She is internationally recognized for her contributions to the field of psychological stress and coping.
-Her 1984 book Stress, Appraisal and Coping alongside Richard S. Lazarus, is the most widely cited academic book in its field, and the 17th most cited book in social science.
+Her 1984 book Stress, Appraisal and Coping alongside Richard Lazarus, is the most widely cited academic book in its field, and the 17th most cited book in social science.

 Early life and education

 Susan Kleppner was born on March 19, 1938, in New York City, New York, to parents Beatrice and Otto Kleppner.
 She received a Bachelor of Arts in history from Brandeis University (1959), an M.Ed. in counseling psychology from the University of Missouri, St. Louis (1974), and a Ph.D. in educational psychology at the University of California, Berkeley (1979).
 She married David Folkman in 1958 and, after a hiatus of 12 years in which she was at home with their four children, she enrolled in an M.Ed. program in counseling psychology in 1972 at the University of Missouri, St. Louis, completing it in 1974.
 She was about to enter the PhD program at Washington University in St. Louis when her husband was offered a position in California.
 The family moved to the Bay Area and Folkman entered the doctoral program in educational psychology at the University of California, Berkeley.
 She received her PhD in 1979.